Watercourse Protection

 • Keep pets away from streams – animal waste is polluting, and pets can erode streambanks, cause siltation and disturb fish and wildlife.

-Report a Spill or Pollution
+Report a Spill or Pollution Right Away

 If you witness a contaminated creek or stream, chemicals entering the storm drainage system, or materials spilled onto public roadways, please report it as soon as possible.
-Rapid reporting ensures that the appropriate response team can be dispatched to investigate, take action, and protect human health and the environment.
+Rapid reporting ensures that the appropriate response team can be sent to investigate, take action, and protect human health and the environment.

 City of Coquitlam Engineering & Public Works: